 02 of 09

-Another Dublin institution, since 1913 the fryers have been busy, starting with Bella Burdock and husband Patrick opened the first Leo Burdocks in Christchurch, near the Liberties.
-Leo was their son, by the way.
-Their shops also have a “Hall of Fame”, documenting famous customers from local boy Colin Farrell, to “Boss” Bruce Springsteen, and actress Hilary Swank.
-Leo Burdock in Christchurch is the place to go, for nostalgia reasons … five more shops are found in the Dublin area.
+Another Dublin institution, fryers have been busy at this chipper since 1913.
+The first Leo Burdocks outpost was opened by Bella Burdock and husband Patrick in Christchurch, near the Liberties.
+They named the shop "Leo" after their son.
+Their shops also have a photo wall known as the “Hall of Fame”, documenting famous customers from local boy Colin Farrell, to “Boss” Bruce Springsteen, and actress Hilary Swank.
+Leo Burdock in Christchurch is the place to go, for nostalgic reasons, but five more shops can also be found in the Dublin area.

 Address: 2 Werburgh Street, Christchurch, Dublin 8